How to tame a table? Impossible, since it’s an inanimate object, but the alliteration was fun to write.

 When our three-hour session ended, Alix was pleased.
 We’d conquered some clutter.
 She had some suggestions about how to stay ahead of it, and some new habits to add to her busy routine.
 Success!

 Lisa and Jim were nearing the end of their extensive kitchen renovation project.
 They’d been living with the upheaval for six months.
-Anyone who’s dealt with that knows how tiring and stressful it becomes, and often really fast, too.
+Anyone who’s dealt with that knows how quickly it becomes tiring and stressful.
 (I can relate, having existed in my condo while it was being completely redone – painted, new floors, appliances, cupboards, countertops – the works!)

 She asked me to help her to decide where to put some items, then to empty the dining room table and return it to its real use.
 We listened to music, worked fast, and shared some laughs.
 Before long, the table was back where it belonged, complete with a vase holding gorgeous big, fuschia peony blossoms.